• Home

 How to store them?

-Berry bars do not need to be refrigerated.
+lemon blueberry bars do not need to be stored in the refrigerator.
 To store, allow the bars to cool completely.
 Transfer them to an airtight container and store at room temperature for up to 5 days.

 Alternatively, to extend shelf life, crumb bars can be stored in an airtight container in the refrigerator for up to 10 days.